Health is the function of well-being and well-being is the reflection of authenticity. To be authentic is to be spiritual.

 - Absenteeism from sex: This was done to avoid indulgence and regulate senses.

 All of it is done to help people detach and turn inward and prepare for the next six months’ run.
-Now, withdrawing and practicing absenteeism from food and sex is necessary but not sufficient.
-Channelization of accumulated energies that are now not consumed in various material indulgence requires a regulation.
+Now, withdrawing and practising absenteeism from food and sex is necessary but not sufficient.
+Channelization of accumulated energies that are now not consumed in various material indulgences requires regulation.

 The mechanism of turning inwards and restoring faith was the key to clearing up negative thoughts and emotions accumulated over the last six months.
 Therefore, worshipping was introduced.
 Fasting or light food helps in the movement of energy upwards, which essentially means the activation of the Agneya chakra, which implies the clearing of the subconscious.